On S-Finite Measures and Kernels: Characterising S-finite Kernels

 \section{Characterising S-finite Kernels}

-A downside of s-finite kernels is that they have hardly been studied by probabilists, hence even basic results still need to be established for them.
-It is for this purpose that we give a few characterisations of s-finite measures and kernels.
+A downside of s-finite kernels is that they have hardly been studied by probabilists, so even basic results still need to be established for them.
+For this purpose, we give a few characterisations of s-finite measures and kernels.